heimskr/why/ISA.md

 version: "4"
 </pre>

+## <a name="prog-code"></a>Code Section
+The code section consists of executable code.
+This is the only section of the code that the program counter is expected to point to.
+Code is represented using the syntax described by entries in the <a href="#operations">Operations</a> section.

+## <a name="prog-data"></a>Data Section
+The data section contains read/write data.
+Data is added using directives.

 ## <a name="prog-symtab"></a>Symbol Table Section
 The symbol table contains a list of debug symbols.
 Each debug symbol is assigned a numeric ID equal to part of the SHA256 hash of its name.
 (See [/wasmc/src/wasm/Assembler.cpp](https://github.com/heimskr/why/blob/master/wasmc/src/wasm/Assembler.cpp) for the precise transformation.)
 Each symbol is encoded in the table as a variable number of words.
 The upper half of the first is the numeric ID.
 The next 16 bits comprise symbol type, while the lowest 16 bits comprise the length (in words) of the symbol's name.
 The second is the symbol's offset (its position relative to the start of the code section).
 The third is the length of what the symbol points to (for functions, this will generally be eight times the number of instructions in the function).
 The remaining words encode the symbol's name.
 The length of the name in words is equal to the ceiling of 1/8 of the symbol name's length in characters.
 Any extra bytes in the last word are null.